instana/prometheus-java-library-integration/README.md

 Internally, the Prometheus Java Client library maintains a `CollectorRegistry` that keeps references to all metrics.
 In order to find your metrics, Instana needs to find your `CollectorRegistry` instance.

-If you use the Prometheus Java Client library's *default registry* you're good: Instana will discover the *default registry* automatically.
+If you use the Prometheus Java Client library's **default registry** you're good: Instana will discover the default registry automatically.

-If you use a custom registry, you will need to include this little project here to give Instana a hint where to find your custom registry.
+If you use a **custom registry**, you will need to include the `prometheus-java-library-integration` and explicitly include your custom registry for Instana monitoring.

 Background: Default Registry vs. Custom Registry
 ------------------------------------------------